 I am also pleased and excited about the progress the International Colored Appaloosa Association (ICAA) is making toward producing a modern ICAA purebred.
 They have chosen a goal of eight generations of ApHC horses of today to be designated as ICAA purebreds.
 I am proud to say that JBS Sham Again is contributing to that goal.

-With the help of his trainer and breeding manager, Jim Dettmer of Dettmer’s Rising Sun, I have finally been able to continue my mission to preserve and protect the true appaloosa and Sham’s legendary bloodlines with Sham’s gorgeous and athletic foals to carry on his Hall of Fame, foundation, and racing bloodlines not available this close from younger stallions sired by younger stallions.
+I have finally been able to continue my mission to preserve and protect the true appaloosa and Sham’s legendary bloodlines with Sham’s gorgeous and athletic foals to carry on his Hall of Fame, foundation, and racing bloodlines – bloodlines not available this close from younger stallions sired by younger stallions.
 Sundancing Chelsea O and Joker Nava O Sunbear have found wonderful homes in Michigan and Ohio; follow their careers on their pages of this website.
-A 2016 Sham Again filly, Ivory Rose, is sold and will be moving to California; you can follow her here also.
+A 2016 Sham Again filly, Ivory Rose, is for sale; you can follow her here also.
 Only outside mares will be bred in the future so Ivory Rose could be the last JBS Sham Again foal available for direct purchase.

 Sham will be available in 2017 for live cover of limited outside dry mares only, with discounts for ICAA, FAHR, FAA, Sportaloosa, and multiple mares.
 A “work and earn” option is available to local 4H Members and Leaders.
 Sham will alternate breeding and relaxing at home where he was bred, born and raised, with winters away while I continue with joint replacement surgeries.
 Meanwhile Mary is still breaking records and I am so proud to still call her and Kerry my friends!